 A blood sample taken from a vein in your arm

 The ACT is a rapid test that can be performed at a person's bedside prior to surgery or other medical procedures and in or near the operating room at intervals during and immediately after the surgery.
+This is referred to as a Point of Care Test (POCT).
 Like the APTT, it measures the inhibiting effect that heparin and other antithrombotic medications have on the body’s clotting system, and not the actual level of heparin in the blood.
 ACT testing allows relatively rapid changes in the dose of heparin infusion, helping to achieve and maintain a constant level of anticoagulation.
 Once surgery is complete and the patient has been stabilised, heparin doses are usually decreased.

 The sensitivity of the ACT test to heparin depends on the method used.
 Some ACT tests are designed to monitor lower levels of heparin while others are best at monitoring high levels.
 When heparin reaches the therapeutic maintenance levels, the ACT is usually replaced as a monitoring tool by the APTT test.
 The ACT test has also been used to monitor the inhibiting effect of a new class of drugs called direct thrombin inhibitors (e.g. bivalirudin) on the clotting system.

 The ACT test is used to monitor the effect of high dose heparin before, during, and shortly after surgery requiring intense anticoagulation measures, such as cardiac bypass surgery and cardiac angioplasty.
 It is requested in situations where the APTT test is not clinically useful (e.g. with very high doses of heparin) or the APTT laboratory result takes too long.

 When is it requested?